 - Missions: These are the scenarios that tell you how to craft armies, organise battlefields, deploy forces, highlight special rules, and victory conditions.

 - Armies: Umbrella term for all the models under your command.

-- Units: Units have one or more models from the same data sheet.
-Units from the same army are friendly units, whereas units from the opponents army are enemy units.
-Any rules that affects units or models without specifically referencing the term friendly or enemy affect all models.
+- Units: Units have one or more models from the same datasheet.
+Units from the same army are friendly units, whereas units from the opponent’s army are enemy units.
+Any rules that affect units or models without specifically referencing the term friendly or enemy affect all models.

 - Datasheets: Each unit has a datasheet.
 These explain the stats, weapon profiles, and special rules for that particular unit.

 - Keywords: There are two types of keywords: Faction keywords and ‘other’ keywords.
 Though functionally the same, Faction keywords guide you into what units you should/could include in your army, other keywords such as INFANTRY help make it clear if this unit is affected by any special rules (say for example moving through certain types of terrain, units with the INFANTRY keyword may have to take certain affects into consideration).

 - Unit Coherency: Models within units that have 6 or less models must remain within 2” horizontally and 5” vertically of ONE other model.
 Models within units that have 7 or more models must remain within 2” horizontally and 5” vertically of TWO other models.
 At the end of each turn, should any model within a unit not fulfil any of these conditions, they are removed one at a time until the whole unit is compliant with this rule.

 - Engagement Range: When two models from opposing armies are within 1” horizontal and 5” vertical of each other, they are considered within Engagement Range of each other.
 Take note that a model cannot end a Normal Advance or Fall Back action within the Engagement Range of an enemy model.
 Should a model find itself in an enemy model’s engagement range in these conditions, they are destroyed.